rduplain/qwerty.sh/README.md

 Values are case-insensitive and will match specifically what is reported by `uname`: `-m` and `-s` for architecture and kernel/system, respectively.
 Pass multiple `--sys` and `--arch` flags as needed to support target platforms.
 Only one match of each category is needed to continue execution.

-For example, support multiple ARM architectures by passing `--arch=arm___` for each of the ARM names (`armv6-m`, `armv7l`, ...) reported by `uname -m` on platforms of interest.
-In this sense, qwerty.sh defers platform-matching support to its caller.
+An `--all-sub-arch` flag is accepted in order to support architectures which have multiple sub-architectures.
+Namely, ARM systems report a wide variety of names in `uname -m` (`armv6`, `armv6-m`, ..., `armv7l`, ...).
+On `--arch=arm --all-sub-arch`, qwerty.sh will proceed on all platforms that report an architecture starting with `arm`.
+More broadly, `--all-sub-arch` matches all `uname -m` output that starts with the given `--arch` value.

 This is especially useful when downloading platform-dependent binaries.
 A run-command (rc) file can specify qwerty.sh invocations across multiple